In Search of Lost Girls – Chapter 1 – 2020 Edition

 She stared at him, her lips pressed in a firm line, her fists clenched.
 What had he said wrong?

-“Tell me what you do,” he said, forcing himself to be civil.
+“What do you do?” he asked, forcing himself to be civil.

-“Learn lessons,” she said, her expression full of disgust.
-“Mostly I clean up here.
-I’m the Abbess’s special help,” she added with more enthusiasm.
+“Lessons,” she said, her expression full of disgust.
+“Mostly I’m the Abbess’s special help.”

-It was then that the door squeaked open.
-Both of them spun round to see who had arrived.
-The Baron felt his face flush with guilt.
+It was then the door squeaked open.
+Both spun to see who’d arrived.
+The Baron’s face flushed with guilt.
 Goodness only knew why.
 As for the girl, she stood stock-still, her complexion drained of blood.

-A small head peeked cautiously round the door and surveyed the room, then Tania emerged.
-Her wild array of scars and wounds now included fresh red weals on the back of both of her hands.
+A small head peeked round the door and surveyed the room, then Tania emerged.
+Her wild array of scars and wounds now included fresh red weals on the back of both hands.

 “You all right?” she asked Suzanne, ignoring him completely.
 “Did this bloke hurt you?”